loftusjl/loftusjl/README.md

 ## Getting Started

-The portfolio section showcases the various applications I've worked on along with brief descriptions and links to both the github and live pages.
+The projects section showcases the various applications I've worked on along with brief descriptions and links to both the github and live pages.

 ## Built With